Anatta336/vue-quote-builder/Progress.md

 ## Done
 I added a frontend page for viewing a quote, without editing it.
+I added links to view the quotes into the daily summary of created quotes that's emailed out, and confirmed they work.

 ## To Do
 Note in readme that after changing .env file should run `php artisan config:cache`